liuhaotian9420/mcp/tests/README.md

-# Test Suite for MCP Modelservice SDK
+# Test Suite for MCP-CLI

-This directory contains the updated test suite for the MCP Modelservice SDK, reflecting the current code structure and functionality.
+This directory contains the updated test suite for the MCP-CLI, reflecting the current code structure and functionality.

 ## Test Structure